 The relationship of Manchester University with the Church of the Brethren continues.
 The University accents this relationship and welcomes students of all faiths.

 Manchester University is accredited by The Higher Learning Commission and has been a member of the North Central Association of Colleges and Schools (30 N. LaSalle, Suite 2400, Chicago, IL 60602, 800-621-7440, (www.ncahigherlearningcommission.org) since 1932.
 The teacher education program is accredited by the Indiana Professional Standards Board and by the National Council for Accreditation of Teacher Education at the undergraduate and graduate levels.
 The undergraduate and graduate level Athletic Training programs are accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Manchester University is committed to non-discrimination in campus life.
-The University does not discriminate on the basis of national or ethnic origin, race, color, age, gender, sexual orientation, marital status, religion, disability, or veteran status in admissions or any area of campus life, including its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs, promotion and tenure policies and practices, and alumni affairs.
+The University does not discriminate on the basis of national or ancestry, race, color, age, sex, gender identity or expression, sexual orientation, familial status, religion, disability, or veteran status in admissions or any area of campus life, including its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs, promotion and tenure policies and practices, and alumni affairs.